 Coca-Cola hopes to collect 7,000 PET bottles this week – enough to outfit 200 graduates.
 The bottles’ journey to next year’s graduation will continue when they arrive at WestRock Recycling in Atlanta, where they will be sorted and cleaned before making their way to a Unifi processing plant in North Carolina.
-There, the bottles will be broken down into pellets, returning the PET to its virgin state.
-The materials will then be “upcycled” and woven into polyester yarn fabric and shipped to a mill to be cut and sewn into caps and gowns.
+There, the bottles will be broken down with other bottles collected in the U.S. and turned into pellets that will return the PET to its virgin state.
+The bottles then will be “upcycled” and woven into polyester yarn fabric and shipped to a mill to be cut and sewn into caps and gowns.

 Update (May 7): The drive collected approx. 8,000 bottles (21% above the program goal), enough to outfit 250 graduating seniors with caps and gowns.

 “Graduation day is the most important day in the lives of our seniors.
 It exemplifies how we truly live our mission: graduating students prepared and ready for college and career,” said Dr. Meria Carstarphen, superintendent, Atlanta Public Schools (APS).
 “Many of our students have persevered through adversity, overcome challenges and beat the odds to earn their diploma and carve out a bright future As such, donning caps and gowns in their splendid school colors on graduation day means so much to them.
 That’s why we’re incredibly grateful to The

 The Earth Week activation connects the company’s “World Without Waste” goal to collect and reuse the equivalent of a bottle or can for each one it sells with its longstanding commitments to education, inclusion and sustainable communities.

 “We want to create a world without plastic waste, starting in our own backyard,” said Caren Pasquale Seckler, VP, Social Commitment,